marfoldi/SRTNGLGRTHMS/README.md

 # SRTNGLGRTHMS
-BSc thesis

-A visualization and benchmarking tool for sorting algorithms.
+This is my BSc thesis: A visualization and benchmarking tool for sorting algorithms.